cipher0411/cipher0411/README.md

 ### **🔒 Cybersecurity Projects:**
 - **[Penetration Testing for Web Apps](https://github.com/john-uwahamen/penetration-testing)**: A repository containing tools and techniques for testing the security of web applications.
 - **[Cloud Security Best Practices](https://github.com/john-uwahamen/cloud-security)**: A collection of best practices for securing AWS, Azure, and Google Cloud environments.
+- **[Digital Forensic Investigation](https://github.com/cipher0411/Computer-Forensic-Investigation-Project/blob/main/README.md)**: A project focused on the investigation of digital evidence, tools, and methodologies for computer forensic analysis.

 ### **💻 Django Web Development Projects:**
 - **[Secure User Management System](https://github.com/john-uwahamen/user-management)**: A secure and scalable user management system with features like JWT authentication and role-based access control.